arangodb/arangodb/Documentation/DocuBlocks/Rest/Transactions/post_api_transaction_begin.md

 Transaction size limit in bytes.

 @RESTDESCRIPTION
+Begin a Stream Transaction that allows clients to call selected APIs over a short period of time, referencing the transaction ID, and have the server execute the operations transactionally.

+Committing or aborting a running transaction must be done by the client.
+It is bad practice to not commit or abort a transaction once you are done using it.
+It forces the server to keep resources and collection locks until the entire transaction times out.

 The transaction description must be passed in the body of the POST request.
 If the transaction can be started on the server, *HTTP 201* will be returned.